Are all schools and special needs resource bases (SNRBs) opening for all learners in September 2020?

 Will there be an extra week’s holiday in October?

-Schools in Torfaen will not be adding a further week to the October half term holiday because they will not be open for an extra week this term.
+Schools in Torfaen will not be adding a further week to the October half term holiday because they were not open for an extra week in the summer term.

 If I want to send my child to school and the school does not have enough staff, what can I do?

 If a school does not have enough staff to operate safely, it may have to close because of health and safety reasons.
-Safety will be the school's first priority.
+Safety will be schools first priority.
 Parents and carers will be contacted directly by their child’s school if this becomes necessary.

 Will my child be with their own teacher?